Australian Curriculum Aligned • VCAA Study Design 2023–2027

 Each skill has three difficulty levels.
 You start at Level 1 (Easy) and progress to Level 2 (Medium) and Level 3 (Hard) as your score improves.
 You earn stars for correct answers and need 10 stars to master a skill.
 If you answer incorrectly, a detailed worked solution helps you understand the method before trying again.

-Is this aligned with the current VCAA Study Design?
+Is this aligned with the current curriculum?

 Can teachers assign practice to students?